In 2015, 1.8 million people died from the disease, with 10.4 million falling ill.

 People with compromised immune systems are most at risk of developing active tuberculosis.
 For instance, HIV suppresses the immune system, making it harder for the body to control TB bacteria.
 People who are infected with both HIV and TB are around 20-30 percent more likely to develop active TB than those who do not have HIV.

 Tobacco use has also been found to increase the risk of developing active TB.
-Over 20 percent of TB cases worldwide are related to smoking.
+About 8 percent of TB cases worldwide are related to smoking.